Batman and Batgirl fight Calendar Girl, an ex-model seeking revenge.

 - Beautiful All Along: Unfortunately she's not sane enough to see it.

-- Canon Foreigner: Calendar Girl
+- Canon Foreigner: Calendar Girl.

 - Chippendales Dancers: Calendar Girl's Mooks are dressed up in similar costumes, providing a gender-flipped version of Bodyguard Babes.

-- Comically Missing the Point: At the beginning, a fat rich lady wishes to buy one of the clothes the fashion models on the catwalk were wearing.
+- Comically Missing the Point: In the beginning, a fat rich lady wishes to buy one of the clothes the fashion models on the catwalk were wearing.
 One guy asked who she's buying it for, and she hits him with her purse.
 He doesn't know why she was angry at him.